Seize the Day

 Premium

-Saul Bellow’s (1915-2005) Seize the Day (1956) is a modern tragedy about an ordinary man named Tommy Wilhelm.
-It tells the story of one painful day in his life when everything goes wrong.
-He loses money, hope, and peace.
-But at the same time, he finds the truth about himself.
-The novel shows the tragedy of modern man, not caused by fate or gods, but by his own weakness, loneliness, and search for meaning.
+Evaluate Seize the Day as a modern tragedy Saul Bellow s - Seize the Day is a modern tragedy about an ordinary man named Tommy Wilhelm It tells the story of one painful day in his life when everything goes wrong He loses money hope and peace But at the same time he finds the truth about himself The novel shows the tragedy of modern man not caused by fate or gods but by his own weakness loneliness and search for meaning A Common Man as the Tragic Hero In classical tragedy like Oedipus Rex or Macbeth the hero is noble and powerful But Bellow s tragedy is different His hero is an ordinary man Tommy Wilhelm is not a king or a warrior he is a failed salesman and actor He lives in a modern city not in a palace His tragedy comes from daily life job loss family

 Continue Reading